wp-plugins/kalins-pdf-creation-station/readme.txt

 = 3.1 =
 Firefox fix and PDF font change to Times so PDFs should look a little better

+= 3.2 =
+After all this time, finally releasing a small update.
+Should work a little faster.
+New author and thumbnail options.

 == About ==